top of page

-Ställa (born 2017), my partner's female Jamboree, quietly and naturally snuck into our group – and stayed.
-With her calm, clear demeanor, she brings stability to the pack and often works in the background, but always with a keen sense of purpose.
-Ställa isn't one to push herself into the foreground – she's simply there.
+Ställa , born in 2017, is my partner's Jämthund and quietly and naturally slipped into our group – and stayed.
+With her calm, balanced nature, she brings stability to the pack and often works in the background, but always with a keen sense of her surroundings.
+She used to regularly accompany Tomas on hunts until her hips decided that chapter was over.
+But Ställa takes even that with a serenity that is typical of her.
+She loves walks, still enjoys playing with the younger dogs, and her cheeky antics always bring a smile to everyone's face.
+Ställa never pushes herself forward – she's simply there.
+Calm, clear-headed, and completely at ease.
 And that's precisely what makes her so special.

 Iwar came to us completely unexpectedly.
 He was born in Mallorca in 2022, where he was kept exclusively on the balcony.
 At about one year old, he was rescued by animal rights activists and rehomed in Switzerland.
 His new owner in Switzerland abused and neglected him.
 He was confiscated by the police and has now found his new home with us.
 He's a diamond in the rough with many areas of improvement, but we will help him grow into a well-balanced dog.